 The posterior cutaneous nerve of thigh originates from the sacral plexus in the pelvis from dorsal sections of the ventral rami of S1, S2, S3 of sacral plexus, and enters the gluteal region via the greater sciatic foramen below the piriformis and medial to the sciatic nerve.
 It runs downward and medially superficial to the sciatic nerve.
 It’s constant on the back of the thigh deep to the fascia lata.

-- A peroneal branch to provide the skin of posterior 2-third of scrotum or labium majus.
+- A peroneal branch to supply the skin of posterior 2/3rd of scrotum or labium majus.

-- Gluteal branches to provide the skin of the poster inferior quadrant of the gluteal region.
+- Gluteal branches to supply the skin of the poster inferior quadrant of the gluteal region.

 The unique characteristic of posterior cutaneous nerve of the thigh is the fact that the most part of the nerve is located deep to deep fascia.